roytang/blog/content/notes/2023/03/popquiz-lastwoman/index.md

 title: 'Popquiz: Last Woman Standing'
 ---

-Last week we attended the first PopQuiz for the year.
+Last night we attended the first PopQuiz for the year.
 And CRUSHED IT!

 Rounds were: